thanhdatpb/thanhdatpb/README.md

 <h3 align="center">A passionate Software Enginerr from Viet Nam</h3>

-- 🔭 I’m currently working from SoftWorld VietNam.
+- 🔭 I’m currently working from SoftWorld Viet Nam.
 - 🌱 I’m currently learning Hue University of Sciences.
 - 👯 I’m looking to collaborate on github.
 - 🤔 I’m looking for help with code!